weecology/lab-manual/WEecology:-Lab-shared-space.md

   - announcements will be sent on the lab slack a week, 2 days, and 1 day before purges (if you need someone to save something in the fridge for you, let someone know)
 * Fridges will be defrosted once a year:
   - simultaneously with the end of spring semester fridge purge

+## Dry erase boards

+If you create something on the conference room dry erase boards, it's your responsibility take a photo of it (or write a "save!" note) before you go.